-Context Right-click on Package > Package Menu Control > Get Package drop-down arrow of the 'Version Control Configuration' field and select the Version Control configuration associated with the Package to retrieve.
+Context Right-click on Package > Package Menu Control > Get Package configuration associated with the Package to retrieve.
 The file list is populated with the names of files available through that configuration, for retrieval and import into your model.
-Click on the Package file to import into your model and click on the OK button
+2 Click on the Package file to import into your model and click on the OK button.
+The Package file is imported as a new child Package, under the parent Package you selected.